ietf-wg-spice/draft-ietf-spice-use-cases/draft-ietf-spice-use-cases.md

 Within SPICE there are a few common patterns that continually arise:

-- A need for selective disclosure with CBOR based verifiable credentials
+- Selective disclosure with CBOR based verifiable credentials
 - Cryptographic agility support via COSE, including support for PQC, and to permit use of the same signature algorithms with both selective disclosure as well as fully disclosed credentials
-- Required strong and long lived identities that are correlated with public key material for verifiacation and permit binding to DNS, existing x509 certificates, as well as providing ready access to public keys for verification utilizing HTTP
+- Strong and long-lived identities that may be correlated with public key material for verification and permit binding to DNS or existing x509 certificates, as well as providing ready access to public keys for verification utilizing HTTP

 # SPICE Use Cases

 There are several expanding use cases and common patterns that motivate the working group and broader community, including:

-- Use of microcredentials, particularly in education
+- Microcredentials, particularly in education
-- Digitization of physical supply chain credentials in multiple jurisdictions
+- Digitization of physical supply chain documents in multiple
+  jurisdictions:
   - CBOR credentials
-  - High volume with system to system exchange of credentions
+  - High-volume system-to-system exchange of credentials
-  - both regulatory data as well as business driven information
+  - Regulatory data and business-driven information
-- IoT, Control Systems, and Critical Infrastructure related Credentials
+- Credentials related to IoT, Control Systems, and Critical Infrastructure
 - Credentials related to authenticity and provenance, especially of digital media
 - Offline exchange (in person) of credentials that may have been internet issued
-- Embedding of credentials in other data formats
+- Embedding credentials in other data formats
 - Digital Wallet Initiatives

 # Use Case Discussion

 ## Roles

-An "issuer", an entity (person, device, organization, or software agent) that constructs and secures digital credentials.
+An "issuer", an entity (person, device, organization, or software agent) that constructs, secures, and shares digital credentials.

-A "holder", an entity (person, device, organization, or software agent) that controls the disclosure of credentials.
+A "holder", an entity (person, device, organization, or software agent) that stores issued credentials and controls their disclosure.

-A "verifier", an entity (person, device, organization, or software agent) that verifies and validates secured digital credentials.
+A "verifier", an entity (person, device, organization, or software agent) that receives, verifies, and validates disclosed digital credentials.

+## Microcredentials in Education

+TODO microcredentials use case

 ## Physical Supply Chain Credentials

-Physical supply chain credentials create several unique scenarios and requirements for technical implementers.
-There is a strong movement towards digitiztion of physical supply chain data which is often exchanged in paper or scanned pdf form today using legacy approaches.
+Physical supply chains provide several unique scenarios and requirements for implementers of digital credentials.
+There is a strong movement toward digitization of physical supply chain documents which are typically exchanged on paper or scanned pdf form today using legacy approaches.
-Some steps have been taken towards digitatization of supply chain data in XML, however the steps have proved problematic over native binary formats due to the complexity, size, and volumes of transmission often involved.
+Some steps have been taken towards digitatization of supply chain documents using XML, however this has proved problematic over native binary formats due to the complexity, size, and volumes of transmission often involved.

 Common use cases for physical supply chains include: